sdiabillz/Tri-Bookstore/README.md

 # Tri-Bookstore
-Code for a used book selling system
-An online used books bookstore that is meant to be used by students from Conestoga College, University of Waterloo and Wilfred Laurier University.
-The website allowed user to insert used books for sale and search for used books from all the three institutions.
+The purpose of this application is to provide a used book selling service for students/faculty who attend Conestoga College, University of Waterloo and Wilfrid Laurier University.
+The application will allow users to post, remove, update and search books on the site as well as view the items on sale from the other participating institutions.
+Moreover, the system will alleviate the hassle of searching for books elsewhere (other online stores) when students at the same institution use the same books

-The website was developed using ASP.net and Azure cloud storage for its host.
-The code can be run locally, but the website is not live anymore.
+The college used book sales system is a web based item selling service to sell used books and other school related items.
+The system will allow users to login in using a valid school email address to access personal accounts.
+The site will allow users to create an account used to post items that are for sale and will include features to add, remove, update items, view transaction/purchase history, close accounts and view specific course information if an item is related to a running course.
+The system will incorporate Windows tools and SQLSERVER databases.
+Communication will be handled via http; a hosting service will be used to permit access from the public net.